MarcCollado/magis/README.md

 * [Would You Rather](https://github.com/MarcCollado/would-you-rather) — React & Redux Project
 * [Flashcards](https://github.com/MarcCollado/flashcards) — React Native Project

----

-## ⚠️ Important Note
-During the entire development, the project was using the beta version of the `material-ui` library.
-Right before submission, the `material-ui` library was updated to its latest version (1.0).
-Unfortunately there is a known issue with one of the library modules in 1.0 that makes the application crash at launch because one of its dependencies (`createSvgIcon.js`) points at an old directory.

-While waiting on the update, I've temporarily worked around the issue and included back the old version of the `material-ui` library in the `package.json`.
-So now, the whole app works with the new version of `material-ui`, while this broken reference mentioned still resolves fine and works with the old version.

-Long story short: the project now works properly "out of the box" with both libraries installed.
-Still, if you want to "manually" fix the issue and ensure the project works with `material-ui` updated library altogether, simply follow the next steps.

-Go to this file:

-`/node_modules/@material-ui/icons/utils/createSvgIcon.js`

-And change the line 15 from:

-`var _SvgIcon = require('material-ui/SvgIcon');`

-to be:

-`var _SvgIcon = require('@material-ui/core/SvgIcon');`

----

 ## TL;DR
 This project consists in a small quiz game, of course built in React & Redux, that quizzes the user with questions in a *"Would You Rather..."* format.
 It allows the user to login, post questions and also vote on questions posted by other users.